Safer Surfing Techniques Using Firefox/Chrome and Add-ons

 - ECN recommends using Internet Explorer only for Purdue web sites, and only for those which won't work correctly in Mozilla Firefox.

-- We recommend using Firefox, with the free add-ins described below, for all other web browsing.
+- We recommend using Firefox or Chrome, with the free add-ins described below, for all other web browsing.

-ECN recommends using Internet Explorer solely to access Purdue applications such as OnePurdue, SRM, AIMS, etc. For all other browsing, we suggest you use Firefox with the free Adblock Plus and NoScript add-ons installed.
-While Adblock Plus confers some protection, combining these tools provides powerful malware protection for your computer.
+ECN recommends using Edge/Internet Explorer solely to access Purdue applications such as OnePurdue, SRM, AIMS, etc. For all other browsing, we suggest you use Firefox or Chrome with the free uBlockOrigin and NoScript add-ons installed.
+While uBlockOrigin confers some protection, combining these tools provides powerful malware protection for your computer.

-For your "self-supported" and/or personally-owned computers, Mozilla Firefox, Adblock Plus, and NoScript are free downloads.
-Firefox is available at getfirefox.com; download Adblock Plus and NoScript by following the procedures below.
+For your "non-Domain" and/or personally-owned computers, Mozilla Firefox, Google Chrome, uBlockOrigin, and NoScript are free downloads.
+Firefox is available at https://www.mozilla.org/en-US/firefox/new/; Chrome at google.com/chrome.
+Download uBlock Origin and NoScript by following the procedures below.

 If you currently have Internet Explorer as your default browser, you can change it with the following procedure:

-On ECN-supported Windows 7 computers, it is in Start > All Programs > Mozilla Firefox
+On ECN-domain Windows 7 computers, they can be found in Start > All Programs >

-As soon as Firefox opens, it might ask you if you want it to be your default browser.
-If so, click "Yes", and go to step 4.
+As soon as the browser opens, it might ask you if you want it to be your default browser.
+If so, click "Yes".
+If not, go to the browser's options, and look for the setting to set your default.

 Open Internet Explorer.
 A window may pop up asking if you want to make Internet Explorer your default browser.
 Uncheck the checkbox next to "Always perform this check..." and select "No" in order to decline the request to make Internet Explorer the default.

-Adblock Plus, a free add-on for the free Firefox web browser, automatically prevents on-line advertisements from being loaded from known malware domains.
+uBlockOrigin, is a free add-on for web browsers.
+It automatically prevents on-line advertisements from being loaded from suspicious domains.
 This is transparent, and most websites will function normally without additional input.

 1. Select Tools > Add-ons from the menu bar.

-2. Select "Get Add-ons", enter "Adblock" into the search bar, and hit enter.
+2. Select "Get Add-ons", enter "NoScript" into the search bar, and hit enter.

 After the installation, a suggestion to restart Firefox should appear.
 Click the "Restart Firefox" button to complete installation.